nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/proximity-service/index.md

 #### Cache key

-The most straightforward cache key choice is the location coordinates (iatitude and longitude) of the user.
+The most straightforward cache key choice is the location coordinates (latitude and longitude) of the user.
 However, this choice has a few issues:
 - Location coordinates returned from mobile phones are not accurate as they are just the best estimation.
 Even if you don't move, the results might be slightly different each time you fetch coordinates on your phone.
 - A user can move from one location to another, causing location coordinates to change slightly.
 For most applications, this change is not meaningful.

 Therefore, location coordinates are not a good cache key.
 Ideally, small changes in location should still map to the same cache key.
-The geohash/quadiree solution mentioned earlier handles this problem well because all businesses within a grid map to the same geohash.
+The geohash/quadtree solution mentioned earlier handles this problem well because all businesses within a grid map to the same geohash.

 #### Types of data to cache